What’s going on in the neighborhood?

 Business grant alert

-A new Latinx-owned small business grant has opened up in response to COVID-19, thanks to Google, Hispanics in Philanthropy and Ureeka.
+A new Latinx-owned small business grant opened up in response to COVID-19 thanks to Google, Hispanics in Philanthropy and Ureeka.
 Grants of $5,000 will be distributed among 500 total small businesses situated in California, New York and Texas, along with mentorship training and business expansion tools.
 If you need help signing up, contact Calle 24 Latino Cultural District.
 Apply by Oct.14, 2020 here.

 Young Thespian Theatre Lab

 Ever dreamed of taking center stage?
 Brava Theater invites young aspiring actors to enroll in two of their remote courses: “Put Your Best Foot Forward,” an audition masterclass, and “Not Your Grandma’s Storytime,” an acting class to get participants camera-ready.
-These are a part of the Young Thespian’s Theatre Lab, which is open to San Francisco teenagers ages 13 to 18.
+These are a part of the Young Thespian’s Theatre Lab, which is open to San Francisco teenagers aged 13 to 18.
 Though both of these classes already started, the few slots that are open are up for grabs.
 Apply here.